kimmodal/KGovDocBench/README.md

 # KGovDocBench
-A Benchmark to evaluate the ability to read insane South Korean Government's '보고서's
+A Benchmark to evaluate the ability to understand insane South Korean Government's '보고서's

 ## Sources